RareSkills/blog/ethereum-events/ethereum-events.md

 ### Index the right event parameters

-This will requires some subjective judgement.
+This will require some subjective judgment.
 Remember, an unindexed parameter cannot be searched for directly.
 A good way to get an intuition for this is to look at how established codebases design their events

 -   [Gnosis Safe](https://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol)
 -   [Uniswap](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Pair.sol)